DPWelsh/Codabunga/content/posts/ginas-second-project.md

 ### 5.2 Gathering frequency values

 Now that I had substantial data batches (“corpora”) for the two subreddits, it was time to organise the language data into bigrams and frequency distributions.
 This would enable the bigram language model to calculate the probabilities of different bigrams appearing in the comment data.
-For this task, I used the NLTK modules ‘ngrams’, ‘word_tokenize’, ‘sent_tokenize’ and ‘FreqDist’, and I imported my scrape_data function from my script in 5.1.
+For this task, I used the <code>nltk</code> modules <code>ngrams</code>, <code>word_tokenize</code>, <code>sent_tokenize</code> and <code>FreqDist</code>.
+I also imported the <code>scrape_data</code> function from my earlier comment-scraping script.

     import random
     from nltk import ngrams